CallToPowerLegacy/Synchronize.js/README.md

 Example
 -------

-More detailed examples (plain HTML5 and video.js) can be found under "examples" after checking out this repository.
+More detailed examples (plain HTML5 and video.js) can be found under "release/examples" after checking out this repository.

 ### JavaScript: